Setting Styles

 VIEW ACCENT

-Setting choice is the most personal part of the ring conversation.
-A pavé that photographs beautifully may not feel right on your hand.
-A bezel that reads modern in one metal reads vintage in another.
-We hold examples in every setting family and welcome a private fitting in our Southlake showroom.
+Choosing a Setting is the most personal part of the ring conversation.
+A halo that photographs beautifully may sit differently on your hand.
+A solitaire that reads quiet in platinum reads warmer in yellow gold.
+We welcome a private fitting in our Southlake showroom to try the setting families on the hand they will live on.

 BOOK A PRIVATE APPOINTMENT